vtex-apps/store-sitemap/README.md

 For more information about generating a sitemap, check the following sections.

 :warning: *This app is available to stores using `vtex.edition-store@3.x` [Edition App](https://vtex.io/docs/concepts/edition-app/).
-To check your current Edition App, run `vtex edition get` to check which edition is installed on your account.
+To check which Edition App is installed on your account, run `vtex edition get`.
 If it's a different Edition, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) to VTEX Support asking for the installation of the `vtex.edition-store@3.x` Edition App.*

 ## Configuration